Earn up to [v="apyvalue"] APY2. No account fees. No minimum balances.

 Choosing the right method for collecting rent payments is a critical decision for landlords.
-The method you select impacts everything from payment speed and security to cost and tenant convenience.
-Understanding the differences between ACH transfers, wire transfers, and paper checks can help you streamline your rental operations and ensure a reliable income flow.
+The method you choose affects speed, cost, security, and how easily tenants can pay on time.
+Whether it’s ACH transfers, wire transfers, or traditional paper checks, understanding the pros and cons of each can help you simplify rent collection and maintain a steady cash flow.

 Key takeaways